Helping Global Transition To Low Carbon Future

-The core mission of Ioneer is to develop a U.S. based source of lithium and boron that can be extracted in an environmentally and socially responsible manner, providing for two materials that are essential to achieve a sustainable future for our planet.
-Both lithium and boron are used in a diverse range of everyday items and innovative technologies that are essential to modern life and emerging clean technologies such as electric vehicles and storage for renewable energy.
+The core mission of Ioneer is to develop a U.S. based source of lithium and boron that can be produced in an environmentally and socially responsible manner, providing for two materials that are essential to achieve a sustainable future for our planet.
+Both lithium and boron are used in emerging clean technologies such as electric vehicles and storage for renewable energy and a diverse range of everyday items and innovative technologies that are essential to modern life.
+Sourcing both lithium and boron materials domestically is important to U.S. national security.

 LITHIUM